Back to Reputation Management

 Social media is the obvious place, but there are plenty of other spots where your best reviews can really shine.

 Then there's in-venue signage.
 A framed quote from a glowing review near the entrance or by the bar does something subtle but powerful: it quietly tells customers, "You made a good choice coming here."
-They picked your place, and look – other people love it too!
+They picked your place, and look – other people love it too.
 That reassurance makes people more relaxed, more likely to order another drink, and more likely to stay for dessert.

 How about menu inserts or table cards?
 A small card that says "Our customers say it best" with two or three short review quotes – especially ones that mention specific dishes – can totally sway what people order.
 If someone's torn between the burger and the lamb, and a review quote says "the slow-roasted lamb is unforgettable," that's a gentle nudge that costs you absolutely nothing.